 Criteria to meet

-The practice setting is owned by an individual who is not a regulated member under Alberta’s Health Professions Act.
+The practice setting is owned by one or more owners, none of whom are regulated members under Alberta’s Health Professions Act.

-- The practice setting has appropriate policies and procedures in place to enable physiotherapists working in the practice setting to adhere to the expectations established in legislation, the standards of practice, code of ethical conduct, and other physiotherapist professional obligations.
+• The practice setting has appropriate policies and procedures in place to enable physiotherapists working in the practice setting to adhere to the expectations established in legislation, the College Standards of Practice, Code of Ethical Conduct, and other physiotherapist professional obligations.

 Most Responsible Physiotherapist

-The “Most Responsible Physiotherapist” means a physiotherapist who has been appointed in writing to the role by the practice setting and who has accepted the appointment in writing.
-The Most Responsible Physiotherapist is responsible to provide oversight ensuring that the College standards of practice, code of ethics, and other professional obligations are met.
+The “Most Responsible Physiotherapist” (MRPT) means a physiotherapist who has been appointed in writing to the role by the practice setting and who has accepted the appointment in writing.
+The Most Responsible Physiotherapist is responsible to provide oversight ensuring that the College Standards of Practice, Code of Ethical Conduct, and other professional obligations are met.

 A Most Responsible Physiotherapist must provide services at the practice location for which they have agreed to assume this role.
-However, if an organization owns multiple practice sites and has the same policies and procedures for all practice sites they may appoint one MRPT for the organization.
-In this case the MRPT may not work at every practice location; however, they are responsible to provide oversight to the organization ensuring physiotherapists may practice in accordance with the standards of practice, code of ethics, and other professional obligations.
+However, if an organization owns multiple practice sites and has the same policies and procedures for all practice sites they may appoint one Most Responsible Physiotherapist for the organization.
+In this case, the Most Responsible Physiotherapist may not work at every practice location; however, they are responsible to provide oversight to the organization ensuring physiotherapists may practice in accordance with the College Standards of Practice, Code of Ethical Conduct, and other professional obligations.

 A Most Responsible Physiotherapist must be registered on the College of Physiotherapists of Alberta’s General Register without any practice restrictions.